 Vacant (Staff Governor)

 All appointments are made by the Governance Manager for Ark.
-The term of a governor is two years, except for the chair (three years) and the Principal, who remains a governor for the duration of her time in post.
+The term of a governor is two years, except for the chair (three years) and the Head of School, who remains a governor for the duration of their time in post.